MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/README.md

 # Chimoney API documentation project
-This project documents the Chimoney REST API, including a Getting Started section and selected endpoints.
+This project documents key parts of the Chimoney REST API including:
+    - A Getting started section.
+    - Endpoints written in markowm
+    - Endpoint rendered using Redocly.

 ## What is Chimoney?
 Chimoney is a platform that allows for efficient payments across borders, multi-currency wallets and global payouts.